jcpny1/park-ranger/README.md

 Environment variable files can be made available in [INI format](https://en.wikipedia.org/wiki/INI_file).
 By default, all variables found in these files will be applied automatically to `process.env` upon load of Park Ranger as a module.
 They will also be made available as the `env` property of the ranger.

-Variables already available in the environment will be preserved in `process.env` with precedence over those in the file.
-They will also be made available in the `env` property of the ranger.
+Variables already available in `process.env` will be overwritten by any of those in the file with the same name.
+All variables will also be made available in the `env` property of the ranger.

 If the ranger is loaded with `true` as a parameter, then the environment variables will *not* be applied automatically to `process.env` but just the `env` property of the ranger.
 This is useful for accessing the environment variables in a task runner but not incurring the unintended consequence of setting them prematurely for tasks themselves.